MaksimZhuk/async-parser/README.md

 To retrieve data from https://api.agify.io/, send a POST request to: localhost:8081/users

-with the request body containing a list of names: name1 name2
+with the request body containing a list of names in rows: name1 name2
 ..